- What is Housing Benefit and Council Tax Support ?

 - What if I am unable to provide all the information requested on the application?

-Q. What is Housing Benefit and Council Tax Reduction?
+Q. What is Housing Benefit and Council Tax Support?

 Housing Benefit and Council Tax Reductions are both means-tested benefits providing help with paying rent and/or Council Tax to those on a low income.